risc0/risc0/examples/prorata/README.md

 ## Follow-on work

-- read the allocation table in as a CSV, attest to digest of whole file along with payout (instead of hardcoded)
-- wrap in command line interface
+- package guest inputs into a struct
+  - consider fixing the factors example
+- review rust comment style and go towards // style & doc as possible
+- review naming/structure for readability (avoid one letter)
 - allow printing whole payout table
-- add script for auditor to sign original CSV
+- add script for auditor to sign original CSV, key generation goes in there
 - add example of more rigorous testing on `core` (proptest or similar)
-- fleshed out readme with usage
 - split out build for the guest image (so that can be shared)
-- plumb the total amount through
+- check for and document recommended way to serialize receipts (we should have)

 Key generation
 gpg --no-default-keyring  --keyring sample/auditor.gpg --quick-gen-key audit@example.com